Major projects at Adrian Smith + Gordon Gill Architecture:

 Interior design of 11,000 sf office space centered around dual interior courtyards.
 Chicago, Illinois

-Major projects completed at SOM, prior to founding Adrian Smith + Gordon Gill Architecture:
+Major projects completed while at SOM, prior to founding Adrian Smith + Gordon Gill Architecture:

 Pearl River Tower